 Senior unsecured notes in the amount of CAD \$100 million with a coupon rate of 4.39% mature on January 3, 2019 and have therefore been classified as a current liability.
-It is Peyto's intention to re-finance these notes with long term debt at a comparable interest rate.
+As shown in the table below, Peyto has approximately 50% of its long term debt fixed and 50% floating and it is Peyto's intention to continue to manage this balance.